Likheet/aetheria-customer-forms/README.md

 - Gender — "What is your gender?"
 (Male / Female / Other)

 ### Section A — Skin Basics
  - What do you think your skin type is?
-(Normal / Oily / Dry / Combination / Sensitive) REMOVE Sensitive
+(Normal / Oily / Dry / Combination)
 - How would you describe your skin's oil levels?
 SEBUM (aka oiliness)
   - Comfortable, no shine or greasiness → Green
   - Slight shine only in T-zone, not bothersome → Blue